Baby sleep advice

 How much sleep is enough for a baby?

 Just as with adults, babies' and children's sleep patterns vary.
 From birth, some babies need more or less sleep than others.
-This list shows the average amount of sleep babies and children need during a 24-hour period, including daytime naps.
+The list below shows the average amount of sleep babies and children need during a 24-hour period, including daytime naps.

 Newborn sleep needs